 Unfortunately, there is not a lot of good evidence about exercise and the menstrual cycle.
 There is a long history of women being excluded from scientific studies because the menstrual cycle was considered “too complicated”.
 It was thought that the hormonal changes would reduce the quality of the data.
 This is particularly seen in sport and exercise science where most of the evidence applies to men.
 Researchers have recently started to specifically study the effect that the menstrual cycle has on exercise so we are starting to understand this better.
 It is worth noting that there is still a lot of research to be done about exercise and the menstrual cycle.
 A lot of the studies that exist have only provided low-quality results.

 It is important to remember that all women experience their cycles differently.
-What works for someone else might not necessarily work for you.
+What works for someone else might not necessarily work for you, and it’s really important to know how to deal with your period.
 This article will summarise the basics of what we know so far and hopefully, researchers will keep investigating and we will be able to learn more.

 The menstrual cycle